-- 1. Students must normally register each year for modules to the full credit and in the order specified in the Undergraduate and Postgraduate Taught Regulations and the regulations for their individual degree course of study as stated in the relevant degree course specification(s).
-For Undergraduate students this is modules to the value of 120 credits if enrolled on a full-time basis or 60 credits if enrolled on a part-time basis and for postgraduate taught students this constitutes modules to the value of 180 credits if enrolled on a full-time basis but fewer if registered on a part-time basis. - 2.
-Students who have not progressed and are therefore repeating, resitting or completing a first sit in modules for a particular stage of their degree course should register for modules as agreed with their Department/School to enable progression on the degree course of study as outlined in the relevant Undergraduate Regulations and degree course specification(s) as relevant. - 3.
+- 1. Students must normally register each year for modules to the full credit and in the order specified in the Undergraduate and Postgraduate Taught Regulations and the regulations for their individual degree course of study as stated in the relevant degree course specification(s). - Full Time Undergraduate modules to the value of 120 credits - Part Time Undergraduate module to the value of 60 credits - Full Time Postgraduate Taught modules to the value of 180 credits Part Time Postgraduate Taught Variable - 2.
+Students who have not progressed and are therefore repeating, resitting or completing a first sit in modules for a particular stage of their degree course should register for modules as agreed with their Department/School to enable progression on the degree course of study as outlined in the relevant Undergraduate Regulations and degree course specification(s). - 3.
 Undergraduate students who have otherwise progressed may, subject to availability, with the agreement of their Department/School and in line with relevant applicable Undergraduate Regulations, be permitted to register to resit modules failed in the previous academic year.
-You are strongly advised to read the College Regulations to check whether you are able to resit a module or modules. - 4.
+You are strongly advised to read the University Regulations to check whether you are able to resit a module or modules. - 4.
 Undergraduate students may register for modules up to a value of 60 credits across the entire period of study in subjects outside his/her degree course of studies on an extracurricular basis, subject to approval by the student's home Department/School and the host Department/School.
 Such modules will not contribute to the degree course but will appear on the transcript of results. - 5.
 You will be entered for the relevant assessment in all the modules on which you are registered.
 It is therefore vital that you check your module registrations as early as possible in the academic year, through Campus Connect, and report any errors to your School Office.
 Please note that Moodle is not a reliable means of checking your module registrations as this may not contain a complete list of your modules. - 6.
-For students who began their degree courses in September (new or continuing), the final College deadlines to check and request changes to all module registrations, including all extracurricular, resit and repeat modules, are:
+For students who began their degree courses in September (new or continuing), the final University deadlines to check and request changes to all module registrations, including all extracurricular, resit and repeat modules, are:

-Autumn Term and Full-Year Modules Friday 14 October 2022 Spring and Summer Term Modules Friday 20 January 2023
+Autumn Term and Full-Year Modules Friday 13 October 2023 Spring and Summer Term Modules Friday 26 January 2024